edefimov/async-sockets/README.md

         or null or array with options.
 If array value is used, then it should contain two nested keys:
         "options" and "params", which will be passed to stream_context_create parameters respectively.
   - META_REQUEST_COMPLETE - bool, read-only, flag indicating that execute operation on this socket is complete
-  - META_CONNECTION_START_TIME - float, read-only, value with microseconds when connection process has begun.
+  - META_CONNECTION_START_TIME - float, read-only, int part is seconds and float is microseconds, time when connection process has begun.
 If connection process hasn't started yet, the value will be null
-  - META_CONNECTION_FINISH_TIME - float, read-only, value with microseconds when connection process has ended.
+  - META_CONNECTION_FINISH_TIME - float, read-only, int part is seconds and float is microseconds, time when connection process has ended.
 If connection process hasn't finished yet, the value will be null
-  - META_LAST_IO_START_TIME - float, read-only, value with microseconds when last io operation has started
+  - META_LAST_IO_START_TIME - float, read-only, int part is seconds and float is microseconds, time when last io operation has started

 ### Starting request
 After setting up event handler and adding at least one socket request can be executed by calling